ietf-wg-dmarc/draft-ietf-dmarc-aggregate-reporting/draft-ietf-dmarc-aggregate-reporting.md

 behalf, and some insight into whether or not the volume may be legitimate.
 These reports expose information relating to the DMARC policy, as well as the outcome of SPF [@!RFC7208] & DKIM [@!RFC6376] validation.

+There are a number of terms defined in [@!I-D.ietf-dmarc-dmarcbis] that are used within this document.
+Understanding those definitions will aid in reading this document.

 ## Terminology